HathorNetwork/rfcs/projects/feature-activation/0001-feature-activation.md

 ## Feature Service
 [Feature Service]: #feature-service

-As explained in the [State retrival] section, a `BaseTransaction` will contain a `feature_service` property of the `FeatureService` class.
+As explained in the [State retrieval] section, a `BaseTransaction` will contain a `feature_service` property of the `FeatureService` class.
 That class is responsible for handling all logic related to feature activation.
 There are only two methods exposed by the feature activation service:

 ```python
 class FeatureService: